Debit and Cash Only

 Four key factors we consider when carrying a cannabis product on our shelves

-Our inventory is selected from a meticulously-curated list of leading New York cannabis cultivators, processors, and brands.
+Our inventory is selected from a meticulously curated list of leading New York cannabis cultivators, processors, and brands.
 The product rotation is consistently reviewed to ensure every product meets specific customer needs and expectations.
 Vautrin leads this extensive, detailed process.

 “I suspect we have the most disciplined portfolio management in this state,” Vautrin said.
 “We endeavor to have a best-in-class offering across every product category, product format, and range of price points to serve all consumer types.”